-The Texas Chainsaw Massacre (18) release from 1974 was meant to be one of the scariest films all of time, and with it being converted onto Blu-Ray, it should look even better.
-But unfortuantely that couldn’t be any further from the truth.
+The Texas Chainsaw Massacre (18) release from 1974 was meant to be one of the scariest films of all time, and with it being converted onto Blu-Ray, it should look even better.
+But unfortunately that couldn’t be any further from the truth.

 To say this has been converted over to Blu-Ray, I was quite disappointed with the quality.
 I know it’s an old film but I’ve got other films that are almost as old that have been converted much better.
 There’s lots of grain on the picture and the dark scenes don’t have too much clarity to them.
 If they wanted to keep the authentic feel to the film and keep it looking old then they should just keep it on DVD.
 But on the other hand, this was filmed on an old 16mm camera that wasn’t state of the art so this could be the reason the picture quality is like it is.

-Overall, I know this is an old film and is regarded as a classic and was a benchmark for horror films in later years, but in today’s day and age, this has past it’s sell by date.
+Overall, I know this is an old film and is regarded as a classic and was a benchmark for horror films in later years, but in today’s day and age, this has passed it’s sell-by-date.
 If you’re a big fan of the film or even think it’s an okay film and like your extras, then I would recommend this film.
 But if like me, you like something a bit more from horrors, then I’d probably go for the remake which has lots more gore and it quite creepy.